Irene Giantsos saw her cyber security career take off before she'd even graduated.

 Why choose Deakin?

-Deakin's Bachelor of Cyber Security is a practical, hands-on degree supported by strong technology.
+Deakin's Bachelor of Cyber Security and Master of Cyber Security are practical, hands-on degrees supported by strong technology.
 Classes use specialised software to enable practice of real world cyber-attack and response scenarios.

 You'll cover areas such as computer crime and digital forensics, evaluating software for security vulnerabilities, designing secure databases, securing operating systems, assessing and reinforcing the security of websites, integrating security requirements into new developments, designing secure network architectures, performing risk assessments and responding to cyber security incidents.